Paul S. Farmer: Later life

 After the ILEA was abolished Farmer left London for Suffolk and held a number of part-time posts, teaching and examining music, including Choirmaster at Old Buckenham Hall prep school.
 He also founded and ran the first registered UK charity specialising in exclusively male health problems, The Men's Health Trust.

 In 2003 Farmer was elected to St Edmundsbury Borough Council and Bury St Edmunds Town Council.
 He has served on St Edmundsbury's cabinet, first as Arts & Culture portfolio holder, where he immediately got embroiled in the "dangerous" headstone controversy and closing the Manor House Museum.
 The latter action was deeply unpopular with many of his electors and a possible reason that he lost votes in the 2007 election, though still winning by a comfortable majority.
 From May 2007 he became responsible for finance.
 He was elected to Suffolk County Council in 2009 and after a spell as town, borough and county councillor resigned from the county council and reduced his borough council responsibilities in 2010 for health reasons.
 He was re-elected to the historic town centre ward of Abbeygate on both St Edmundsbury borough council and Bury St Edmunds town council in May 2011 with nearly 60% of the votes cast.

+Personal life

-In February 2015 he announced that he would not be seeking re-election in May 2015.
+In February 2015 Farmer announced that he would not be seeking re-election in May 2015 due to ill health, at the time saying he had decided to ‘give way to someone younger and fitter’.

+Death

+In May 2023, Farmer died at the age of 73.